marcgarciamassaneda/GuideBot-Team-Piola/PROJECTE_FINAL/README.md

 ## Introduction

-**Guidebot** is a Pyhton project that using a Telegram Bot, users can be guided from their location to a destination through a map obtained by [Open Street Map](https://www.openstreetmap.org).
+**Guidebot** is a Python project that using a Telegram Bot, users can be guided from their location to a destination through a map obtained by [Open Street Map](https://www.openstreetmap.org).

 ## Prerequisites